BrianDouglasIE/BrianDouglasIE.github.io/posts/js-templates.md

----
-title: Template strings as a view engine
+Template strings as a view engine
-date: 17/08/2025
+17/08/2025
-tags: [js]
+js
 ---

 Template strings in JS can be used to create a view engine without adding any extra libraries.